shobhitpuri/flutter-coding-tryout/README.md

 -  **API level**: The minimum assumed Android OS level is 4.1 and above, which covers over 99.8% of the Android devices.
 For iOS, min level assumed is iOS 9, which covers more than 99% of the iOS devices.
 - **Orientation**: Only portrait mode supported.
 - **Devices**: Only tested on iPhone, iPad, Android Phones and tablets.
 Assumed that the support other apple or android devices like TV or Watches isn't supported for the tryout purpose.
 - **IDE**: I used Android Studio to develop this app and assumed that the team working on the app would use the same IDE for consistent experience.
-However irrespecitive of that I configured the `.gitignore` file in a way that it doesn't matter if they use IntelliJ, Android Studio or VS Code for the development.
+However irrespective of that I configured the `.gitignore` file in a way that it doesn't matter if they use IntelliJ, Android Studio or VS Code for the development.
 It ignores the unneeded generated files from all of them.
 - **Development Experience**: I assumed that I am working on a real life app to be released into production.
 This way I tried to mimic the process followed, including pull requests, branches, task management, release builds etc. Due to time constraint, I couldn't do all that I wanted, which I have documented in subsequent questions.
  ___

 ### Why did you choose the technology/framework you used?
 Q:*What were your considerations behind the technology/framework chosen?*

 - **App Development Framework:** I chose Flutter.
-One of the requiement was it to support both Android and iOS operating systems.
+One of the requirement was it to support both Android and iOS operating systems.
 Out of all the cross platform frameworks that have existed, flutter is most promising in my humble opinion.
 Comparing it to React Native, which is the next most popular one, it is faster, since there is no conversion layer.
 Flutter engine doesn’t need a bridge to communicate with the native components, whereas React Native does.
 It gives the React Native approach a poorer performance in comparison.
 Flutter is also actively supported by Google, and has an exponentially growing support community.
 Also, I love the flutter hot reload feature of Flutter.
 It saves so much time.
 Being developed native apps, this was truly the gem that was missing for a long time.
 ___

 ### Stretch goals attempted
 *If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you could have done better?
 If you didn't attempt any of the stretch goals, feel free to let us know why.*

 I spent some time exploring the stretch goals.
 For example, the one that allows user to search for any location and see it's weather.
 I signed up for Google Places API key, and did some exploration.
-It'dhave definitely been a good addition.
+It'd have definitely been a good addition.
 However due to time constraints, I couldn't include it in the project.
 I believe I was able to show my approach to problem solving by implementing the main required features, and managing the tasks and processes involved with it.
 It shows how I would approach architecting and development of production level app, if there weren't any time constraints.
 Hope that provides you with some confidence on what you are looking for in an ideal candidate.

 ___